We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 While these categories are not exclusive, they paint the choices with a broad brush for those wishing to narrow down their field of interest.

 Just as there are many different jobs in the animation industry, there are a myriad of choices available for your training.

-There are schools devoted entirely to the pursuit of graphic design and animation as well as universities adding in comprehensive degree tracks in media arts, animation and graphic design.
+There are schools devoted entirely to the pursuit of graphic design and animation as well as universities adding comprehensive degree tracks in media arts, animation, and graphic design.

 How to Choose the Right Animation School

 Training ranges from the certificate level, where you can train in the core basics and give you enough of an introduction to the field, from cartoon courses all the way to the best 3D animation schools in the world, which can find you teaching in a university or working on the next major animated film.